Sample-optimal single-copy quantum state tomography with shallow-depth measurements: Discussion

-We have studied the sample complexity of QST with respect to the measurement circuit depth.
-Our results show that, with previously known biased estimators, QST with small trace distance cannot be achieved using circuits of depth ${\cal O}(\log n)$, whereas employing unbiased estimators overcomes this limitation.
-Although the construction of unbiased estimators is straightforward, establishing concentration bounds is technically non-trivial.
-We address this challenge by combining the existing Weingarten calculus with transfer matrix techniques to obtain a near-optimal sample complexity of ${\cal O}(dr^2 \ln(d)/\epsilon^2)$.
-Moreover, for full-rank quantum states, we demonstrated that the optimal sample complexity ${\cal O}(d^3/\epsilon^2)$ can be attained with structurally simpler circuits that do not form approximate unitary designs.
-Beyond QST, our results imply that they can be leveraged for provable classical ML on many-body systems with constant correlation length, allowing training with fewer data samples than previously needed \cite{huang2022provably}.
+We have studied single-copy QST using measurement circuits of depth \(\mathcal{O}(\log n)\).
+For rank-\(r\) states, the sample complexity of our protocol matches the single-copy lower bound up to a logarithmic factor.
+For full-rank states, it achieves the optimal sample-complexity scaling.
+For explicit density-matrix or PTM output, the classical runtime improves the dependence on \(r\) and \(\epsilon\) over the previously known fast tomography scheme~\cite{brandao2020fast} in the rank-\(r\) case, and is optimal up to polylogarithmic factors in the full-rank case.
+Although constructing an unbiased estimator for \(\rho\) is straightforward, proving concentration of its empirical average is technically nontrivial.
+We address this challenge by combining the Weingarten calculus with transfer matrix techniques, obtaining a near-optimal sample complexity for rank-\(r\) states.
+Moreover, for full-rank states, we show that optimal sample complexity can be achieved with structurally simpler circuits that do not form approximate unitary designs.

 Our work suggests several directions for future research.
 First, for rank-$r$ states, it remains open whether the $\ln(d)$ factor in our upper bound can be eliminated.
 Second, while biased estimators suffice for certain quantities such as fidelity \cite{schuster2025random} and purity \cite{cho2025entanglement}, we showed that unbiased estimators are crucial for QST.
 Identifying other tasks where more refined estimators are required would be an interesting avenue for further study.
-Finally, in rank-$r$ case, we relied on unitary ensembles capable of forming approximate unitary designs; however, our statistical analysis did not exploit the approximate designs property.
-It therefore remains to be understood whether QST with small trace distance is possible solely under the assumption of approximate unitary designs, regardless of the circuit structure, or whether the circuit architecture itself plays an essential role.
+Finally, in rank-$r$ case, we relied on unitary ensembles capable of forming approximate unitary designs; however, our statistical analysis did not exploit the approximate-design property.
+It therefore remains to be understood whether QST with small trace-norm error is possible solely under the assumption of approximate unitary designs, regardless of the circuit structure, or whether the circuit architecture itself plays an essential role.